himmAllRight/himmAllRight-source/content/post/moving-away-from-notion.md

 So in conclusion, I think Notion is a great product, with a bunch of issues.
 I recognize that many of the items that I feel strongly about, won't be problems for others.
 In fact, I was able to overlook many of them *because* of how great Notion was.

+-- Notion is a good tool if you can manage not always having access to it, and if you are okay with the chance it could be lost/go away someday. --

 Over the past year however, the concern and guilt has been building up in the back of my mind.
 No matter how great it is, if I can't access the system